Local Chapters

 West Michigan Chapter

-Nurturing Relationships The West Michigan Chapter is a group of professionals from a variety of disciplines and settings who are passionate about their work with infants, young children and their families.
-Trainings are offered quarterly and all are welcome.
+Nurturing Relationships The West Michigan Chapter is a group of professionals from a variety of disciplines and settings who are passionate about their work with infants, young children and their Learn More →

 Southwest Michigan Chapter

 Learning and Growing Together If you live or work in the following counties, the SW Chapter may be the right fit for you!
-Allegan, Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, St. Joseph, or Van Buren.
-Interested in finding out more about the Southwest Chapter?
+Allegan, Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, St. Learn More →

 Out-of-State

 MI-AIMH occasionally accepts members from other locations.
-Check out Alliance Associations to see if your state is part of The Alliance for the Advancement for Infant Mental Health or contact the Alliance Associate Director.
+Check out Alliance Associations to see if your state is part of The Alliance for the Advancement for Infant Mental Health or Learn More →

 Northwest Michigan Chapter

-Northern Michigan Chapter
+Northeast Michigan Chapter

 Supporting Relationships for Infants and Families Positions available!!
 Interested?
 Contact MI-AIMH Executive Director.

-Blue Water Chapter
+Blue Water (Thumb) Chapter

 Supporting Relationships for Infants, Toddlers & their Families.
 Positions available!!
 Interested?
 Contact MI-AIMH Executive Director.